USS Queenfish (SSN-651): Service history

 Queenfish spent the early months of 1967 practicing under-ice operations in the Davis Strait.
 She was assigned Pearl Harbor, Hawaii, as her home port and arrived there in late spring 1967 via Guantanamo Bay, the Panama Canal, and the Pacific Northwest.

 In 1968, escorted by the Australian minehunter HMAS Curlew, USS Queenfish was the first nuclear-powered warship to visit Australia.
 Queenfish berthed at Station Pier, Melbourne, on 5 March 1968.
 The visit was a success, despite anti-nuclear protests.
 (These dates are incorrect.
 Queenfish did not go to Australia in 1968) The visit was in 1978.

+Between 1968 and 1970 USS Queenfish (SSN-651) operated as part of the U.S. Pacific Cold War submarine force, carrying out routine Western Pacific deployments in line with mission profile of Sturgeon class attack submarines.
+The mission included intelligence gathering, anti submarine warfare and support of carrier groups, including covert surveillance and acoustic monitoring of enemy naval activity.

 In mid-1970, Queenfish operated below the polar ice pack in the Arctic, mapping the Arctic Ocean's seabed for potential military purposes in the event of a war between the Soviet Union and the United States.
 She also surfaced at the North Pole in August 1970 and spent 20 days exploring the Siberian Shelf across the Laptev, East Siberian, and Chukchi seas.